Woosmap/geofencing-cordova-plugin/getting_started.md

 cordova.plugins.WoosmapGeofencing.addRegion(request, success, error);
 ```

-Call `removeRegion` method to add region that you want to monitor.
-Method will accept following parameter.
-Passing null value will remove all the regions.
+Call `removeRegion` method to add a region that you want to monitor.
+Method will accept the following parameter, and passing a null value will remove all the regions.

 * **regionId** - Id of the region
 * **lat** - Latitude